Optimizing Android Barcode Scanning with NDK and JNI C++

 private native void destroyBarcodeReader(long ndkBarcodeReader);

-What I’m going to do is to instantiate the barcode reader object in C++ and save its memory address in Java.
+The goal here is to instantiate the barcode reader object in C++ and store its memory address in Java.

-Android Camera2 APIs provide an ImageReader class to acquire preview images from the camera.
-The returned data type is ByteBuffer rather than byte[].
-A byte buffer is allocated from native code via JNI.
-When using the buffer for barcode detection in Java, we have to copy it into a byte array:
+The Android Camera2 APIs provide the ImageReader class to capture preview images from the camera.
+The returned data type is ByteBuffer instead of byte[].
+A ByteBuffer is allocated from native code via JNI, so when using the buffer for barcode detection in Java, the data needs to be copied into a byte array:

 byte[] bytes = new byte[buffer.remaining()];